liquity/bold/README.md

 Whenever a borrower adjusts their Trove’s collateral, their pending rewards are applied, and a fresh corrected stake is computed.

-## Critical collateral ratio (CCR) restrictions
+## Safety Mode: Critical collateral ratio (CCR) restrictions

-When the TCR of a branch falls below its Critical Collateral Ratio (CCR), the system imposes extra restrictions on borrowing in order to maintain system health and branch overcollateralization.
+When the TCR of a branch falls below its Critical Collateral Ratio (CCR), the system enters "Safety Mode".
+This imposes extra restrictions on borrowing in order to maintain system health and branch overcollateralization.

-Here is the full CCR-based logic:
+Here is the full Safety Mode logic:

 <img width="668" alt="image" src="https://github.com/user-attachments/assets/03dcfd5c-9ffc-40fd-be60-392af5cb8baa" />